-Italian Love Knot Cookies!
+Italian Knot Cookies!
 These tender, cakey cookies are also known as unicetti, taralli dolci, anginetti or simply Italian Easter cookies.
 A fun treat to make and eat!

 Note: This recipe was originally posted on June 29, 2011 and was updated on April 11, 2012.